 The most widespread type is a horizontal shuttle that features a top load drop-in bobbin system.
 Due to the peculiarities of the shuttle position, it's considered one of the most convenient in regards to the bobbin placement.
-Sewing machines with horizontal shuttle come with translucent covers which allow keeping an eye on the thread so you can see when it's running low and needs to be fed.
+Sewing machines with a horizontal shuttle come with translucent covers which allow for keeping an eye on the thread so you can see when it's running low and needs to be fed.

 A vertical oscillating hook features a front load bobbin system and comes with a dismountable shuttle.
 Using such a sewing machine, you will first need to spool thread on a bobbin and drop it into the shuttle and then pull the thread through the slot and set the shuttle into a shuttle race.

 In addition to the type of shuttle, sewing machines differ in the type of fabric and thread they accept.
 In contrast to models with a vertical oscillating hook that accept thread of any thickness perfectly well, sewing machines with a horizontal shuttle work with fine thread better.
 On the downside, the vertical oscillating hook is more demanding in terms of maintenance and needs regular lubricating to prolong the service life of the machine.